zalando/zappr/dev.md

 ## Database Setup
 Zappr needs a database during development and testing.
 For this reason there's a `docker-compose.yaml` for your convenience, with which you can either start a database for development (`postgres-dev`) **or** testing: (`postgres-test`).
-Since dev and test database share the same port, you should either change the port of one of the databases in the `docker-compose.yaml`.
+Since dev and test database share the same port, you should change the port of one of the databases in the `docker-compose.yaml`.
 Example:
 ```yaml
   ...